Distributed Optimization over Time-varying Graphs with Imperfect Sharing of Information: Proof of Theorem

 \subsection{Total State Deviation from the Optimum Solution}

-We bounded the deviation between the states and their average on~\eqref{eq:var}, and derived a bound on the distance between the states' average and the optimum solution in~\eqref{eq:QT-nonone} and~\eqref{eq:QT-one}.
+In the previous section, we identified a rate (and conditions) for which the deviation between the states and their average $\C(t) =\EE{ \Nr{X(t)-\ones\bar{\bfx}(t)}^2}$ vanishes as $t$ grows.
+We established a similar result for the distance between the states' average and the optimum solution $\Q(t) = \EE{ \Nr{\bar{\bfx}(t)-\bfx^\s}^2}$.
 Combining these bounds using Lemma~\ref{lm:nor_squr} with $\theta=1$, we can conclude the proof of Theorem~\ref{thm:strng_cvx}.
+In particular, we have